ecmwf/metview-docs/docs/api/functions/plot_xs.rst

     :type map_data: :class:`Fieldset` or tuple/list of :class:`Fieldset` and visual definition objects
     :param map_line: controls wether the cross section line is rendered onto the side map.
 The line style is hard-coded (thick red line).
     :type map_line: bool
     :param view: specifies the map view as a :func:`geoview` for the side map.
+If ``area`` is also specified the projection in the view is changed to cylindrical (but the map style is kept).
+See :func:`make_geoview` on how to build a view with predefined areas and map styles.
     :type view:  :func:`geoview`
     :param area: specifies the map area for the side map.
 It can be either a named built-in area or a list in the format of [S, W, N, E].
 When ``area`` is a list a cylindrical map projection is used.
     :type area: str or list